 If you’re searching for solar panel manufacturers online, you’re likely going to come across a few categories of companies.
 First, there are manufacturers who specialize in panels designed for residential, commercial, and utility-scale solar projects.
 These companies (like Panasonic, LG, SunPower, and many more) are usually large, international manufacturers and they make the vast majority of solar panels you’ll see on rooftops and on solar farms.
 Panels from these companies are usually purchased by solar installers, who then complete installation projects with them.

-Second, there are manufacturers like Renogy and Solartech who make more DIY-focused solar panels.
-These companies often make solar panels that have lower wattages and can be bought easily online from wholesalers by individuals looking to install solar themselves, without an installation company.
+Second, there are manufacturers like Renogy who make more DIY-focused solar panels.
+Companies like this often make solar panels that have lower wattages and can be bought easily online from wholesalers by individuals looking to install solar themselves, without an installation company.
 If you’re looking for “small solar panels” available for purchase to use in a DIY home solar setup, you’re likely best off going with products from companies like these.
 You can normally buy small panels from online stores including Amazon and eBay.
 Traditional panels from large manufacturers like Panasonic have to be purchased through a distributor or as part of a solar panel installation from a solar installer.

 How are small solar panels different?